 Preparing your coins for a valuation

 There’s always a temptation to handle your coins to get them ready for appraisal.
 If you’ve inherited a coin collection, the last person to touch the coins may have been your parent or grandparent and handling them yourself may give you that sense of connection, a physical link to them, their history and their estate.

-But, in the worst case scenario, prising your coins out of their albums or display boxes and touching them – even for a few seconds – can be enough to wipe hundreds of dollars off their value, whether it be a nickel, quarter or penny.
+But, in the worst case scenario, prising your coins out of their albums or display boxes and touching them – even for a few seconds – can be enough to wipe thousands of dollars off their value, whether it be a nickel, quarter or penny.

 At Coinfully, we always encourage people to refrain from touching their coins.
 Contact can expose the metal to oils, chemicals, soaps, and even bits of grit.
-All of these can discolor a coin or scratch it and hack money off its value.
+All of these can discolor a coin or scratch it and badly affect its grade and quality.

 You might also drop a coin which could dent it and again reduce what it’s worth.
 If you really must touch a coin, wear latex gloves and only touch it on the edges.
 Hold it over a soft surface, such as a cushion, to avoid the risk of damage.